scott@vtx-cpd.com

 Scott 🙂

-Let me know if you have any questions and thank you again.
+Let me know if you have any questions you would like me to ask.

 Scott 🙂